 The Board is committed to high standards of corporate governance and believes they are central to the Society’s culture and values.
-The widely accepted articulation of good practice is the 2016 UK Code on Corporate Governance (the Code).
-The Society is not required to and does not comply with the Code and is not required to do so, as it applies to publicly listed companies, but where it is considered relevant, the Society does comply with its principles.
+The widely accepted articulation of good practice is the UK Corporate Governance Code (the Code).
+The Society is not required to and does not comply with the Code, as it applies to publicly listed companies, but where it is considered relevant, the Society does have regard to its principles.

 The positions of Chairman and Chief Executive are held by different people.
 The role of the Chairman includes establishing and developing an effective Board to provide support and constructive challenge to the management team.
 The Chief Executive has overall responsibility for managing the Society and implementing Board agreed strategy.
 This clear division of responsibility helps to ensure that no one individual has unfettered powers of decision making and influence.

 Simply put - because the West Brom looks after your wealth, whether it be savings or mortgages.
 As such, we always want to do the right thing for our members.

 Corporate governance is a means of ensuring that doing the right thing is achieved through a clear and unbiased decision making process, and that deciding the ‘right thing’ has involved taking account of relevant stakeholders.

 As a financial institution, we are not just judged by our members, but also by other institutions that we deal with.
 These other institutions want to ensure that we are a trustworthy business partner.
 Showing that we are a trustworthy business partner enables us to achieve better business deals - which can then be used to benefit our members.